Last Updated: March 6, 2025

 • VDI is for businesses with flexible work models that need centralized employee access management.
 An example is a call center that allows employees to work from home.

 • RDP best suits organizations with Windows devices and basic remote employee access needs.
-For example, it can work together on documents, presentations, and other files in real time from different locations.
+It allows employees to work together on documents, presentations, and other files in real time from different locations.

 Could a VPN Actually Be Best?